Mi-As/GuitarTabFormatter/README.md

 ### Usage with Playlist

-Run the following script and paste you ultimate guitar playlist url
+Run the following script and paste you ultimate guitar playlist url.
 ```
 python3 ultimate_guitar_playlist_parser.py
 ```